cypherhat/govern8r/README.md

 ## Access

 ALWAYS USE A NON-ROOT USER FOR ACCESSING AWS.

 ## Elastic beanstalk

+As root user, do the following:

+Create a user (developer) for development.
+Download that user's access keys and get a password setup.

 There is some policy that needs to be created